TERMS OF ENGAGEMENT

 We provide a full range of patent attorney and intellectual property legal services.
 The patent attorneys engaged in your work will have appropriate competency to perform the work, including by drawing on technical expertise where relevant.
 Information about the expertise of our patent attorneys can be found at www.catalystip.co.nz.

-Our patent attorneys and lawyers are experienced practitioners and together have many years of practice working with clients in a wide range of technology fields and industry sectors.
+Our patent and trade marks attorneys and lawyers are experienced practitioners and together have many years of practice working with clients in a wide range of technology fields and industry sectors.
 Our combined experience includes:

 Our Work for You

-As patent attorneys and lawyers, we will represent and advise you in all aspects of intellectual property law within the scope of your instructions.
+As patent and trade marks attorneys and lawyers, we will represent and advise you in all aspects of intellectual property law within the scope of your instructions.

 We will act upon your instructions with all reasonable care, skill and diligence.
 You agree to provide us with clear and timely instructions, and use reasonable endeavours to help us perform our services including by providing information and clarifying instructions when requested by us.